What is Your Biggest Trading Challenge?

 I took John Grady’s course quite sometime back.
 I am a U.S Treasuries order flow scalper currently trading 3 lots at a clip.

 Hope to get your point of view on this.
-Thank You.

-I started building this site after my experience with Singaporean traders.
+I built this site after my experience with Singaporean traders.
 The material I have here is for the prop trader.
 The idea is you can get prop trader training without going to a prop firm OR train here first and then be a stronger candidate when you knock on their door.

-Also, the idea with this site is you won’t have to google ‘how to be a trader’ then sift through all the garbage online.
+Also, the idea with this site is you won’t have to Google ‘how to be a trader’ then sift through all the garbage online.
 There is more training on my site any other prop firm I know has to offer.
 If other words, I have tried to make it a better place to start.